Pediatric Neurological Conditions we Treat

 A stroke is brain damage caused by either not enough blood reaching the brain due to blockage of or bleeding from blood vessels or from one or more of the large veins being blocked in the brain.

-Tuberous sclerosis is a rare genetic disease, often diagnosed during infancy or childhood, that causes benign tumors to grow in many parts of the body, including the brain, heart, kidneys, lungs and skin.
+Tuberous sclerosis is a rare genetic disease, often diagnosed during infancy or childhood, that causes non-cancerous tumors to grow in many parts of the body, including the brain, heart, kidneys, lungs and skin.